-Socket Mounted Resistors
+Socket Mounted Parts

-Sometimes it is necessary to mount a resistor on a socket such as on V3 100K plate resistor.
-This needs to be done before connecting to the turret board.
+Sometimes it is necessary to mount a resistor on a socket such as on V2 100K plate resistor annnnnn270pf on V1.
+These should be done before connecting to the turret board.

 Take the correct resistor and bend one lead back towards the other.
 Now, slip the bent lead through the socket pin (1 in this case) while feeding the other two leads through the other pins (6 & 7 in this case.).
 Trim leads to within about 1⁄2" / 10 mm of the tube pin.
 Solder the apex of the bend (pin 1) to the socket and then solder the resistor lead that has no turret board connection (pin 7 in this case).
 Trim off excess.